Jahnavi-verma/ZUG/README.md

 #### **Persona A: Kirto (The "Customer not available")**

 * **Role:** A delivery partner for a e-commerce brand (e.g., Amazon)
 * **The Problem:** Kirto reaches the destination, the customer does not accept the parcel or the customer is not available.
 This results in Kirto carrying the parcel back to warehouse.
-For this return journey Kirto may only be paid once (many associated companies do not pay even once).
-But if multiple trips are made back and fourth, Kirto does not get any compensation, her status is reduced and she losses her wages and incentives.
+For this return journey, Kirto may only be paid once (many associated companies do not pay even once).
+But if multiple trips are made back and fourth, Kirto does not get any compensation, her tier status is reduced and she losses her wages and incentives.

 * **The Application Scenario:** The app detects multiple failed deliveries to the same destination, it then calculates total compensations and losses and files for insurance.
 Hence bridging the gap between her wages.